-The electrocardiogram demonstrates right ventricular hypertrophy, and the P waves are frequently tall and spiked) In neonates with marked pulmonary venous obstruction, the chest x-ray demonstrates a very dramatic perihilar pattern of pulmonary edema and a small heart.
-This appearance can sometimes be confused with primary pulmonary disease and the differential diagnosis includes persistent pulmonary hypertension of the newborn, respiratory distress syndrome, pneumonia (bacterial, meconium aspiration), pulmonary lymphangiectasia, and Roentgenograms are pathognomonic in older children if the anomalous pulmonary veins enter the innominate vein and persistent left superior vena cava.
+The electrocardiogram demonstrates right ventricular hypertrophy (usually a qR pattern in V3R and V1, and the P waves are frequently tall and spiked).
+Roentgenograms are pathognomonic in older children if the anomalous pulmonary veins enter the innominate vein and persistent left superior vena cava.
 A large supracardiac shadow can be seen, which together with the normal cardiac shadow forms a "snowman" appearance.

 The echocardiogram demonstrates a large right ventricle and usually identifies the pattern of abnormal pulmonary venous connections.
+Shunting occurs almost exclusively from right to left at the atrial level.
 Cardiac catheterization shows that the oxygen saturation of blood in both atria, both ventricles, and the aorta is more or less similar, indicative of a total mixing lesion.
 MRI and CT may be alternative methods of confirming the diagnosis.